taxbase/tb-core/README.md

 # tb-core

-This repo includes the Tax Automation web app.
+This repo includes the TaxBase web app.

 ## Scripts